cksource/ckeditor4-plugin-a11ychecker/DISTRIBUTION.md

 * [Balloon Panel](http://ckeditor.com/addon/balloonpanel) plugin for CKEditor.
 * jQuery **1.x** in order to run [Quail](http://quailjs.org/).

+## Browser Support

+Accessibility Checker has [the same browser compatibility as CKEditor](http://docs.ckeditor.com/#!/guide/dev_browsers), with the following exceptions:

+* Internet Explorer 8 is not supported.
+* Internet Explorer 9 Quirks Mode is not supported.

 ## Installation

 The most recommended way to install Accessibility Checker is through [CKBuilder](http://ckeditor.com/builder).